Jaimilit/Project-Three-Battleship/README.md

 Instructions for the player and the initial boards are seen.
 On the left is the user's board which the computer will play against and you can see where the game randomly placed ships on the board.
 The board on the right is where the user will play and make their guesses.
 ![Player’s game board](assets/images/instructions.png)
 The player cannot see where the ships are located on the computer's board.
-This shot also shows that the user cannot enter incorrect data
+This image also shows that the user cannot enter incorrect data
 ![Input incorrect data so game ensures the user inputs only correct data](assets/images/incorrectdata.png) Shows whether the user hits a ship or misses (X hits, M misses, O ship locations)
 ![Hits & misses (X hits, M misses)](assets/images/hitsandmisses.png) Shows the computer's turn as well so the user knows what the computer has done during its turn
 ![computer's turn](assets/images/computerturn.png)
-Lets the player know if and when they have won the game
+Let's the player know if and when they have won the game
 ![Win the game](assets/images/gameover.png)

 ## Future Features

-* Allow user to adjust board size and size of ships
+* Allow user to adjust board size
 * Allow user to place the location of their own ships on the board
 * Improve UX/UI so that the game is more visually interesting for the user